EricssonResearch/scott-eu/phantomx_pincher_arm_vrep_controller/README.md

 ###MOTIVATION###

-   Packages that are broadly used like the MoveIt! thus it requires the robot to have an action server to consume trajectory's messages.
+   The MoveIt! package requires the robot to have an action server to consume trajectory's messages.
 This kind of server aims to be used when long tasks are being executed and a feedback or a stop action is need while the process is running (http://wiki.ros.org/actionlib).
-Instead of developing a specific action server to consume MoveIt! messages, the MoveIt documentations advise using a ros_controller (http://moveit.ros.org/documentation/concepts/) as can be seen in the picture below.
+Instead of developing a specific action server to consume MoveIt! messages, the MoveIt documentations advise the usage of a ros_controller (http://moveit.ros.org/documentation/concepts/) as can be seen in the picture below.

    ![alt_text](doc/imgs/moveit.jpg)